 The examination is carried out by specially trained health professionals who will ensure that the child understands what will happen and that they can choose what they want to include in their examination.
 They are usually assisted by one or two other professionals such as crisis workers or play specialists.
 All and any part of the examination is optional for the child or young person.
 They can choose (including on the day) which parts of the examination they want, and can change their mind at any time.
 They can also choose who accompanies them.

-wear a gown
+In most cases it is not necessary for the child to remove all their clothes or wear a gown